Froylán Ledezma: Alajuelense

 Afterwards he returned to Alajuelense amid more controversy when The Strongest claimed Ledezma owed them money for his rights after he walked out on the club.
 At Alajuelense he became CONCACAF Champions' Cup's champion in 2004 and led the team to their league championship in the 2004–05 season.
 He started the 2005–06 season with Alajuelense but was suspended by the Costa Rican FA for three months in June 2005 for leaving the national team set-up without permission.
-He then was loaned to Greek team Akratitos for six months (January – June 2006), then he was bought by Austrian club SC Rheindorf Altach.
+He then was loaned to Greek team Akratitos for six months (January – June 2006), then he was bought by Austrian club Rheindorf Altach.
 He had an acceptable campaign and by the end of the season he was sold again to FC Augsburg.

-Admira Wacker Mödling
+Admira Wacker

-On a quick transaction he was transferred to VfB Admira Wacker Mödling.
+On a quick transaction he was transferred to Admira Wacker.
 More controversy ensued, however, as he was sent back to the reserve team in October 2009 claiming the club owed him 3 months wages.

 In 2009, after Costa Rica's national team's poor performance under Hernán Medford's direction, a new head coach, Rodrigo Kenton, was hired and he called Ledezma back to the national team where he performed well.

-Ledezma was released from VfB Admira Wacker Mödling and joined Costa Rican club Herediano in June 2010. only to leave them after just five months as he rejoined VfB Admira Wacker Mödling.
+Ledezma was released from Admira Wacker and joined Costa Rican club Herediano in June 2010, only to leave them after just five months as he rejoined Admira Wacker.
 He started playing well in Austrian second division, his club winning promotion to the 1st league.
-He played just a few games as substitute in the 2011 season but then suffered a shoulder injury which sidelined him for four months.
+He played just a few games as substitute in the 2011 season, but then suffered a shoulder injury, which sidelined him for four months.

 Final season

-After he recovered from the injury, he decided to end his contract with VfB Admira Wacker Mödling and to move back to Costa Rica to play with Alajuelense.
-He announced his retirement in August 2012 after failing to regain full fitness.
+After he recovered from the injury, he decided to end his contract with Admira Wacker and to move back to Costa Rica to play with Alajuelense.
+He announced his retirement in August 2012, after failing to regain full fitness.